Koyil Kaalai: Plot

 Usha finds solace in Uppili's words of encouragement and offers him a garland, as she holds Uppili in high esteem, equivalent to God, for his care and compassion.
 Seeing this, the devastated Arasayi, who had developed feelings for Uppili, decides to take her own life, but is rescued.
 The village panchayat intervenes, and Uppili chooses to marry Arasayi.
 After the marriage, Arasayi reveals her true intentions: she is Murugesan's daughter, and she manipulated Uppili into marrying her to exact revenge on Uppili, who had stolen the temple jewel and framed her father.
 Unbeknownst to Arasayi, Uppili had been secretly supporting her family financially.
 Meanwhile, Maragathammal ensures that Sundaralingam cannot use the temple land without paying the outstanding lease amount.
 Sundaralingam, in retaliation, sends men to attack Uppili, but he defends himself.
 Sundaralingam forms an alliance with Arasayi, and together, they falsely accuse Uppili of stealing the temple jewels.
 Arasayi feigns innocence, and the panchayat, deceived by their claims, punishes Uppili by expelling him from the temple.
 Murugesan is released from prison and advises Arasayi to reconcile with Uppili.

 Upon learning that Uppili has been their benefactor all along, Murugesan overcome with guilt, confesses to Arasayi that he is the actual thief who stole the temple jewels and had falsely implicated Uppili.
 Arasayi, enraged by her father's deception, comes to understand Uppili's kind nature and seeks his forgiveness.
 However, Uppili, still hurt, rejects her apology, stating that he will forever be an orphan.
 Murugesan begs Uppili for pardon and urges him to accept Arasayi.
 Arasayi, filled with remorse, attempts to take her life by running towards a quarry where rocks are being blasted, but Uppili rescues her.
 That night, Sundaralingam steals the temple cows, witnessed by Usha.
 As she tries to intervene, Sundaralingam's men chase her, and he attempts to molest her.
 Uppili fights off the men and confronts Sundaralingam.
 In the chaos, Usha regains her speech and Sundaralingam undergoes a transformation.
 Ultimately, Uppili forgives Arasayi, and they reunite.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-The song "Thaayundu Thanthai" is set in Mayamalavagowla raga.
+The song "Thaayundu Thanthai" is set in Mayamalavagowla, a Carnatic raga.